the-au-forml-lab/au_ccs_dissertation_template/md_version/main.md

 # Introduction

-This document is guide on how to use it ("how meta!"), and its structure does not reflect the structure of a Thesis: you will need to erase (almost) all of its content and fill it with your own, organized in a coherent manner respectful of your reader's expectations, of your fields guidelines, and in agreement with your advisor.
+This document is a guide on how to use it ("how meta!"), and its structure does not reflect the structure of a Thesis: you will need to erase (almost) all of its body and fill it with your own, organized in a coherent manner respectful of your reader's expectations, of your fields guidelines, and in agreement with your advisor.

 It is very important that you comply with all of the graduate school's policies [@gradschool_policies].
 This template was carefully crafted with highest standards in mind, and respects all of the graduate schools requirements.
-You can find additional information on the ["The Graduate School Reference Center: ETD Templates & Preparation Booklet"](https://guides.augusta.edu/graduateschool/template).
+You can find additional information on the ["The Graduate School Reference Center: ETD Templates & Preparation Booklet"](https://guides.augusta.edu/graduateschool/template) or, more generally, on [this template's repository](https://github.com/aubertc/au_ccs_dissertation_template).

 Normally, what you can and cannot edit is clearly labeled in the source code, either at the beginning of the file, or with

 > ⚠ Do not edit ⚠

+Markdown only
+~ The comments applicable only to the markdown version of this document are indicated in such environments.

 ## Title Levels